swanson/swanson.github.com/_posts/2014-03-31-one-day-further.md

 ---

 The first time you break through this mental barrier is the hardest.
-The good part is that you can acquire the requisite knowledge is just one day.
+The good part is that you can acquire the requisite knowledge in just one day.

 [imp]: http://en.wikipedia.org/wiki/Impostor_syndrome